Table of content

 6. Monitor image file size

 High image file sizes increase the page load time.
 That, in turn, will harm user experience.
-40% of people abandon a site that takes more than three seconds to load.
+40% of people leave a site if its loading time is slower than three seconds.
 Since your photographer might not be the best source to monitor how file size impacts the page load speed, get your website developer to handle the task.

 Typically, the JPG image file format is smaller than that of a PNG and is supported by all eCommerce platforms.